Sudeshna-Mohanta/MERN-Stack-/REACT/react-hooks/README.md

 - useState is a hook that lets you add react state to functional components.
   -Syntax: const [name , setName] = useState("Sudeshna");
 - const [variable/state , function: to change the value] = useState("")
-- By the help of function we can change/manipulate the value.
+- By the help of function we can change/manipulate t

+he value.

 ## Useref Hook :